Dutch architecture in Semarang: The growth of the modern city (1870–1922)

 A decade later, the town approved Thomas Karsten's revised plan for the area, using it to build larger villas for the Dutch and wealthy Chinese and Javanese rather than allowing its use by the poor.
 This area became known as Candi Baru (Nieuw Tjandi) and forms the core of the present-day Candisari District.
 Although it remained highly stratified by class, Candi Baru had less ethnic segregation than the older area of town and incorporated public squares, athletic facilities, and places for public bathing and washing that could be used communally.
 With most work remaining in the lower city and transportation slow or expensive, few of the lower classes were interested in moving to the district but it set a pattern that was followed with three more successful housing plans between 1916–1919.
 The population grew by 55%, adding 45,000 Javanese, 8500 Chinese, and 7000 Europeans.
 Karsten's approach to town planning emphasized its aesthetic, practical, and social requirements articulated in economic terms rather than purely racial ones.

 Driven by economic growth and spatial city planning, the city had doubled in size and expanded to the south by the 1920s, creating a nucleus of a metropolis where multi-ethnic groups lived and traded in the city.
+In 1908, Amsterdam architect Eduard Cuypers was commissioned to design numerous bank buildings for the Java Bank.
+The bank building for Semarang, designed by a unknown architect, was in 1908 almost complete but, according to Cuypers' plans, required significant improvements.
+In 1935, Eduard Cuypers' successors, Fermont-Cuypers, designed a new building for the Java Bank, as well as an office building for the Bataafsche Petroleum Maatschappij in 1938.
+Fermont-Cuypers also made the plans for three schools in Semarang, all still functioning.
 The villages in the suburbs such as Jomblang and Jatingaleh steadily became the satellite towns of Semarang, more populated with a bigger market area.
 Before the invasion of Japan in 1942, Semarang had already become the capital of Central Java Province, as the result of trade and industrial success and spatial planning.